teslajs/router/README.md

 ```

-The file doesn't need to be exactly this, but the router will look for the file **app/controllers/errorController.js** with the throw, throw404 & throw500 methods.
+The file doesn't need to be exactly this, but any time it encounters an error, the router will look for the file **app/controllers/errorController.js** with *the throw*, *throw404* & *throw500* methods.